 Once the waitlist is created, there’s also variation in how colleges decide to admit waitlisted students.
 Some colleges will rank students on the waitlist and then admit them in order of rank.
 Others don’t rank at all, and instead make decisions on the waitlist based on how to achieve a balanced first-year class in terms of factors like intended major.
-It’s perfectly ok to check in with the colleges you’re waiting on by asking admissions officers how the waitlist is managed and what you might do to increase your chances of admission.
+It’s perfectly ok to ask admissions officers how the waitlist is managed and what you might do to increase your chances of admission.

 But before you pick up the phone or write an email, read the waitlist offer letter carefully!
-Colleges will sometimes include helpful advice in the letter itself or on their admissions website.
 The letter will include specific instructions about how to accept the waitlist offer and may state a policy about submitting new materials for consideration.
 Some colleges will allow waitlisted students to submit additional recommendations or a letter of continued interest, while others will ask explicitly that no additional materials be sent.
 If you send new information to a school that has asked you not to, you could even hurt your chances of being admitted.